LLNL/ppo_and_friends/README.md

 PPO and Friends is a PyTorch implementation of Proximal Policy Optimation along with various extra optimizations and add-ons (freinds).

-While this project is intended to be compatible with OpenAI's gym environments and interfaces, you'll occasionally see situtations where utilities that gym (or stable baselines) provides have been ignored in favor of creating our own versions of these utilities.
+While this project is intended to be compatible with Gymnasium environments and interfaces, you'll occasionally see situtations where utilities that gym (or stable baselines) provides have been ignored in favor of creating our own versions of these utilities.
 These choices are made to more easily handle